How To Feed A Loon

 1 lb chicken tenders, Adobo seasoning, Kosher salt

 • Set up a dredging station with three pans or bowls.
 In the first pan add the cornstarch.
-In the second pan, mix together 1 cup flour, the beer, milk, egg, chili powder, paprika, onion powder, and 1 tbsp salt until smooth.
-In the third pan, mix together 1½ cups flour and 2 tbsp adobo seasoning.
+In the second pan, mix together 1 cup flour, the beer, milk, egg, chili powder, paprika, onion powder, and 1 tablespoon salt until smooth.
+In the third pan, mix together 1½ cups flour and 2 tablespoon adobo seasoning.

 • Working in batches, dredge the chicken tenders through the cornstarch until fully coated.
 Press them into the wet batter and flip and move around until completely coated.
 Add to the seasoned flour and turn to fully coat.
 Place on a platter or cutting board, and repeat with remaining tenders.
 Sprinkle more flour on the tenders if they are still very wet.